dtluther/TIL/inspired_by_Adrian.md

 The first entry for this was on Saturday, 1/6, which was about 9 weeks after finishing App Academy.

+## 1/31 - Wednesday
+Prepped for onsite tomorrow by reviewing blocks, procs, and lambdas in Ruby.
+Tomorrow will review some ActiveRecord lifecycle methods, Rails, and a little bit of SQL.

 ## 1/30 - Tuesday
 Spent quite a bit of time customizing terminal today with oh-my-zsh and powershell theme specifically.
 Also chatted with a friend about a big company referral, so going to prepare for that over the next 2 weeks.
 Additionally, got a call for an onsite Thursday.
 Going to refresh on some RoR knowledge, and general Ruby.